yuptogun/dootong/README.md

 GROUP BY a.a_id, bc.bc_id;
 ```

-In Theoretical ORM usages you start by analyzing the given query and converting into a lot of entities and definitions.
+In Theoretical ORM usages you start by analyzing the given query and converting into a lot of entities and their relationships.

 ```php
 class User extends Model {